AAslan94/pyenlight/README.md

 pyenlight is a simulation library.
 Scenarios are defined through Python design dictionaries containing the room geometry, optical surfaces, nodes, hardware parameters, communication settings, MAC configuration, and energy profile.

-The repository also contain generated results for the example experiments.
+The repository also contains generated results for the example experiments.
 These include detailed PHY matrices, compact PHY information to be used in the energy/MAC layers, experiment metadata, per-node CSV results, and figures.
-Such outputs should be interpreted together with the design dictionary, configuration, software revision, MAC seed set, number of seeds, simulation duration, and PHY/MAC thresholds used to generate them.
+These outputs should be interpreted together with the design dictionary, configuration, software revision, MAC seeds, simulation duration, and PHY/MAC thresholds used to generate them.

+### Acknowledgment

+This work was funded by the European Union under the Marie Skłodowska-Curie Doctoral Network **OWIN6G: Optical Wireless Sensor Networks for 6G (Grant agreement ID: 101119624)**.

 ## Usage Instructions